Compatibility

 - 100% of your experience will drop

-- Compatability with gravestone mods.
+- Compatability with most gravestone mods.

 - Fully configurable!